Handle errors gracefully

 ```

-## Cause a workflow execution failure using Stop And Error <a href="#cause-a-workflow-execution-failure-using-stop-and-error" id="cause-a-workflow-execution-failure-using-stop-and-error"></a>
+## How do I make a workflow fail on purpose with the Stop and Error node? <a href="#cause-a-workflow-execution-failure-using-stop-and-error" id="cause-a-workflow-execution-failure-using-stop-and-error"></a>

 When you create and set an error workflow, n8n runs it when an execution fails.
 Usually, this is due to things like errors in node settings, or the workflow running out of memory.